caerry/photos-satellite-spying/README.md

 ## Features

 - It can show all entered satellites orbits prediction in matplotlib way
 - It can use filter to show only (lowest) satellites' points, i.e with 90* elevation.
 The best photo quality / signal strength.

+## You can

+- Spy on any satellites, i.e scheduling when legion satellites are going to create picture (in the area with the lowest altitude)

 ![300](https://github.com/caerry/satellite-spying/blob/main/satellite_orbits_filtered.png?raw=true)